Attention 2020 Travelers! Enrollments received by March 15 get a $200 discount.

 Optional Seine River cruise

-Paris City Sightseeing, Excursion to Versailles, RER train to Paris: Local Guide
+Paris City Sightseeing, Excursion to the Palace of Versailles, RER train to Paris: Local Guide

 Visit to Notre-Dame Cathedral